MrKai77/Luminare/Sources/Luminare/Luminare.docc/Components/Color Picker/LuminareColorPicker.md

     @Column(size: 2) {
         A simple yet robust color picker designed to match the Luminare design system.

-        The textfield provides an input for a hex color code, while RGB color codes can be inputted from inside a color picker modal.
+        The text field provides an input for a hex color code, while RGB color codes can be inputted from inside a color picker modal.

         Here is an example of its typical usage: